NoahTheDuke/lazytest/README.md

 A test suite body SHOULD NOT have side effects; it is only used to generate test cases and/or other test suites.

-The test *runnner* is responsible for gathering suites (see `lazytest.find/find-suite` and `lazytest.filter/filter-tree`) and running test cases (see `lazytest.test-case/try-test-case`).
+The test *runner* is responsible for gathering suites (see `lazytest.find/find-suite` and `lazytest.filter/filter-tree`) and running test cases (see `lazytest.test-case/try-test-case`).
 It may also provide feedback on the success of tests as they run.

 The test runner also returns a sequence of *results*, which are either *suite results* (see `lazytest.suite/suite-result`) or *test case results* (see `lazytest.test-case/test-case-result`).
 That sequence of results is passed to a *reporter*, which formats results for display to the user.
 Multiple reporters are provided, see the namespace `lazytest.reporters`.